idibidiart/organicjs/README.md

 Cache, without needing to resort to composition, resulting in an appropriately light pattern

 6. Scoped Data Model for sharing mutable data structures across widget contexts

+7. In-place cloning of HTML/SVG nodes and node hierarchies allows reuse of DOM structures

 Micro size: less than 500 lines of code